Tablet, Notebook or Laptop: What Can You Take?

-Enjoy the first hours of your vacation with a movie or a series, or use the flight time of your business trip to quietly tick off a few tasks.
-However, there are some small things to consider that we would like to prepare you for here, so that you arrive at your destination completely stress-free.
+Enjoy the first hours of your holiday with a film or a series, or use the flight time of your business trip to quietly work through a few tasks.
+However, there are a few details to bear in mind, which we explain here so that you reach your destination with less stress.

-Am I allowed to take laptops, notebooks, or tablets in carry-on luggage?
+May I take laptops, notebooks, or tablets in my hand luggage?

-Laptops, notebooks, and tablets are generally allowed in the carry-on luggage.
-So enjoy the first hours of your vacation with a movie or series or use the flight time of your business trip to quietly check off some tasks.
-However, there are a few things to keep in mind, which we want to prepare you for here so that you arrive stress-free.
+Laptops, notebooks, and tablets are generally allowed in hand luggage.
+So enjoy the first hours of your holiday with a film or series, or use the flight time of your business trip to quietly check off a few tasks.
+However, there are a few details to keep in mind, which we want to prepare you for here so you can arrive stress-free.

 Many airlines prohibit Apple MacBook Pro with 15-inch screens manufactured between 2015 and 2017.
-Due to a battery issue, they are not allowed at all in the USA and on most airlines in Europe (e.g., Lufthansa).
-This applies not only to carry-on luggage but to general transport on the plane.
+Due to a battery issue, they are not allowed at all in the USA and are banned on most airlines in Europe (e.g., Lufthansa).
+This applies not only to hand luggage but to general transport on the plane.
 The product has since been recalled by Apple.

 Security check

-At airport security, you must have the laptop, notebook, and/or tablet ready, as they must be placed individually in the tray and scanned.
+At airport security, you need to have your laptop, notebook, and/or tablet ready, as they must be placed individually in the tray and scanned.

-So when packing your carry-on, remember to place the notebook not at the very bottom but easily accessible.
-After all, no one wants to unpack their entire trolley in front of everyone waiting.
+So when packing your hand luggage, remember to place your notebook not at the very bottom but easily accessible.
+After all, no one wants to unpack their entire trolley in front of all the waiting passengers.

 Additional bag for laptops, notebooks, or tablets?

-The easiest way to carry laptops, notebooks, or tablets as carry-on luggage is in an additional briefcase with laptop compartment or a backpack with laptop compartment.
+The easiest way to carry laptops, notebooks, or tablets is in an additional briefcase with laptop compartment or a backpack with laptop compartment as hand luggage.
 The latter often already offers enough space for short (weekend) trips.

-Whether you can take a laptop bag in addition to your carry-on depends on the airline and the dimensions.
-Below we have compiled the current regulations of the most common airlines (as of 06/04/2020):
+Whether you can take a laptop bag in addition to your hand luggage depends on the airline and the dimensions.
+Below we have compiled the current regulations of the most common airlines for you (as of 06/04/2020):

 |

 We are currently not aware of any airline that prohibits laptops, notebooks, or tablets on the plane.
-However, the overview shows that additional bags usually incur extra costs.
+However, the overview shows that additional fees usually apply for an extra bag.

 Using laptops, notebooks, or tablets on the plane

-Now that you have taken the laptop, notebook, or tablet on board, the question arises: Are you even allowed to use the devices on board?
+Now that you have taken your laptop, notebook, or tablet on the plane, the question arises: Are you allowed to use these devices on board at all?

 Yes, you may.
 However, make sure to securely stow them during takeoff and landing and, as with smartphones, activate airplane mode (also flight mode or offline mode).